john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

  &nbsp;

-### Valian Years
+### Before the Dwarves

-These are the endless days before history.
+Much happens before the Dwarves are awakened that shapes their world.

 + [Eru Ilúvatar](https://en.wikipedia.org/wiki/Eru_Il%C3%BAvatar) creates the gods [Ainur](https://en.wikipedia.org/wiki/Ainur_%28Middle-earth%29), with [Aulë](https://en.wikipedia.org/wiki/Aul%C3%AB) and [Melkor](https://en.wikipedia.org/wiki/Morgoth) among them.
 + Melkor is the greatest of the Ainur, but is overwhelmed by a desire for power.